Skip to content

 GTFS4EV comes as a Python package.
 If this is your first time using Python, we recommend using pip or conda as package managers.
 Both are available on Windows, macOS, and GNU/Linux systems.

-GTFS4EV has been tested with Python 3.12 and 3.13.
+GTFS4EV has been tested with Python 3.12.
 While newer Python versions may work, they are not officially tested yet.

 From PyPI